Bridgewise Article

 Localization

-For iOS apps, you can embed the widget using WKWebView with proper postMessage handling:
+For iOS apps, embed the widget using WKWebView with proper postMessage handling:

 struct WidgetView: UIViewRepresentable {